 When you start playing, you will feel awkward, but don’t worry this is only temporary.

-The main things you should keep in mind when playing, is that you must keep your mouth, throat & fingers as relaxed as possible.
-Some beginners hold body tension & this results in them not being able to produce a smooth & rich sound.
+The main things you should keep in mind when playing, is that you must keep your mouth, throat and fingers as relaxed as possible.
+Some beginners hold body tension and this results in them not being able to produce a smooth and rich sound.
 When playing, place the flute to your lips to blow, depending upon how much air is used, the note produced is either a low B-flat or a high B-flat.

 You should purchase a beginner lesson book and use a fingering chart, this will allow you to slowly work your way down the scale of the flute from your original B-flat.